Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 * **Adjusting Color Thresholds**

 The color recognition program is pre-configured to recognize three colors: red, green, and blue.
-By default, the program identifies red, triggering the buzzer to emit a beep and drawing a circle around the red ball in the transmitted image, displaying "Color: red."
+By default, the program identifies red, triggering the buzzer to emit a beep and drawing a circle around the red ball in the transmitted image, displaying "**Color: red**".

 **To change the recognized color to green, follow these steps:**